BiDAlab/TypeNet/README.md

 ## DESCRIPTION OF TypeNet benchmark
-This benchmark contains the TypeNet embedding vectors from 130K subjects generated during free-text typing in both touchscreen virtual (30K subjects) and physical keyboards (100K subjects) scenarios.
-Aditionally, we provide a experimental protocol to reproduce the results obtained in Acien *et al.* [1] paper.
+This benchmark contains the embedding vectors from 130K subjects generated during free-text typing in both touchscreen virtual (30K subjects) and physical keyboards (100K subjects) scenarios.
+These embedding vectors are calculated with TypeNet, a recurrent deep neuronal network aimed to recognize individuals at large scale based on their typing behaviours.
+Aditionally, we provide a experimental protocol to reproduce the authentication results obtained with TypeNet in Acien *et al.* [1] paper.

 **Keystroke Datasets**
-The embedding vectors are obtained when passing through TypeNet network the keystroke sequences acquired from the two Aalto University Datasets: 1) Dhakal *et al.* [2] dataset, which comprises more than 5GB of keystroke data collected in desktop keyboards from 168K participants; and 2) Palin  *et al.* [3] dataset, which comprises almost 4GB of keystroke data collected in mobile devices from 260K participants.
+The embedding vectors are obtained when passing through TypeNet networks the keystroke sequences acquired from the two Aalto University Datasets: 1) Dhakal *et al.* [2] dataset, which comprises more than 5GB of keystroke data collected in desktop keyboards from 168K participants; and 2) Palin  *et al.* [3] dataset, which comprises almost 4GB of keystroke data collected in mobile devices from 260K participants.
 The data were collected following the same procedure for both datasets.
 The acquisition task required subjects to memorize English sentences and then type them as quickly and accurate as they could.
 The English sentences were selected randomly from a set of 1525 examples taken from the Enron mobile email and Gigaword Newswire corpus.
 The example sentences contained a minimum of 3 words and a maximum of 70 characters.
 Note that the sentences typed by the participants could contain more than 70 characters because each participant could forget or add new characters when typing.
 All participants in the Dhakal database completed 15 sessions (i.e. one sentence for each session) on either a desktop or a laptop physical keyboard.
 However, in the Palin dataset the participants who finished at least 15 sessions are only 23% (60K participants) over 260 participants that started the typing test.

 **TypeNet Architecture**
 The TypeNet architecture is depicted in Fig. 1.
 It is composed of two Long Short-Term Memory (LSTM) layers of 128 units (*tanh* activation function).
 Between the LSTM layers, we perform batch normalization and dropout at a rate of 0.5 to avoid overfitting.
 Additionally, each LSTM layer has a recurrent dropout rate of 0.2.